qoala/InvisibleInc-CommunityBugFixes/FIXES.md

 ## Always-Enabled Fixes

-These are either fixes for bugs that crash/softlock the game or UI fixes that don't allow the player to do things they couldn't otherwise.
+These are mostly either fixes for bugs that crash/softlock the game or UI fixes that don't allow the player to do things they couldn't otherwise.

 * Inventory: Ambush/overwatch are cancelled by dropping any item.
   * After dropping an item on the ground, picking up an item, or looting an item from a guard or